MUSIC & LYRICS

 BOOK & LYRICS

 Jonathan Karpinos is a playwright based in New York.
 In addition to The Village of Vale, current projects include Lost Letters (with composer Creighton Irons), which recently premiered at Bloomington Playwrights Project.
 Other plays have been featured at Freeplay (NYU), Studio Tisch (NYU), the Louis Armstrong House Museum, and Pew-ish.
 Jonathan holds a MFA from Queens College, where he also taught writing, was a fellow in the Louis Armstrong Archives, and published an essay on the challenge of translating 2200-year-old Latin puns.
-He is the co-author (with Benji Goldsmith and Meg Sturiano) of The Average Achievers, a musical for young actors, which received its New York premiere at Hunter College High School.
+He is the co-author of two musicals for young actors: Cupid & Psyche (with John McGrew) and The Average Achievers (with Benji Goldsmith and Meg Sturiano), which received its New York premiere at Hunter College High School.
 He is a native of North Carolina and a graduate of UNC-Chapel Hill.

 BOOK & LYRICS